Silver Salmon Creek Lodge — Living Among the Bears

 The next morning, we found bear hair along the deck railing.

-A quiet reminder that here, the bears move through the lodge as naturally as we do.
+A reminder that here, the bears move through the lodge as naturally as we do.

 Close-up of brown bear hair left on a wooden cabin deck railing at Silver Salmon Creek Lodge